SimonCW/ollama-rag-rs/README.md

-# Retrieval Augmented Generation with Ollama in Rust
+# Retrieval Augmented Generation with Llamafile, LanceDB in Rust

+Note, this is WIP.
+I try to avoid building abstractions too early.

 ## Useful Commands